Strauss Group: 2004–2007: Strauss–Elite

 Strauss and Elite merged in 2004 to become Strauss–Elite, which, in 2005, acquired control of New York-based Sabra food producing company, to operate as a joint-venture with Frito-Lay, a division of PepsiCo.

 In December 2005, Strauss–Elite merged its coffee activity with Santa Clara Indústria e Comércio de Alimentos Ltda in Brazil.
 The merged company, Santa Clara Participações, is the second largest coffee manufacturer in Brazil.

 Since 2007: Strauss Group

 In 2007, the company's name reverted to Strauss with a new corporate logo.
 Strauss Ice Cream was removed from the Strauss Group portfolio and became private with 51% of the company owned by Unilever, and 49% owned by the Strauss family.
 Strauss ice creams are marketed under Unilever's Heartbrand in Israel and North America.

 The Strauss Group has sold the Max Brenner brand in 2017 to some of the franchisees.
+In 2022, Strauss Group signed a partnership agreement with Brazil’s São Miguel company to extend their partnership for 20 more years.
+In 2023, Strauss Group boosted its water business in the UK through its subsidiary, Strauss Water, which has finalized a strategic collaboration with Culligan International.